digitalave/digitalave-old-website-2023-07-06/_posts/2020-05-11-SonarQube-Integration-With-Jenkins.md

 ### STEP 02: Install Sonar-Scanner on Jenkins

-Let's move on to your Jenkins server and install following plugins.
+Let's move on to your Jenkins server and install the following plugins.

 `SonarQube Scanner for Jenkins`